neroist/sitelen-pona-ucsur-guide/README.md

 ### Android

-I do not own an Android phone, so I cannot give an accurate guide on this section (maybe somebody fill this in with a pull request), however kulupu Mimuki (`@.mouseless`) has put together an [excellent video guide](https://cdn.discordapp.com/attachments/882652782509846548/943688987070062612/YouCut_20220217_121644150.mp4) for achieving this with [Aliucord](https://github.com/Aliucord/Aliucord).
+> I do not own an Android phone, so I cannot give an accurate guide on this section (maybe somebody fill this in with a pull request), however kulupu Mimuki (`@.mouseless`) has put together an [excellent video guide](https://cdn.discordapp.com/attachments/882652782509846548/943688987070062612/YouCut_20220217_121644150.mp4) for achieving this with [Aliucord](https://github.com/Aliucord/Aliucord).

+*~ the previous text here, tan jan Lili*

+There used to be a video guide for viewing sitelen pona in [Aliucord](https://github.com/Aliucord/Aliucord) by kulupu Mimuki.
+However, the video link is now dead, nor have I been able to get sitelen pona working in Aliucord.
+But [this reddit post](https://www.reddit.com/r/tokipona/comments/10bwbur/guide_on_viewing_and_rendering_sitelen_pona_on/) is a wonderful guide on how to get UCSUR sitelen pona on Android.
+Regarding viewing sitelen pona, here are the listed steps:

+Installing the font:

+1. Download [nasin-nanpa-2.5.1.otf](https://github.com/ETBCOR/nasin-nanpa/releases/download/n2.5.1/nasin-nanpa-2.5.1.otf) ~~or the latest version from https://github.com/ETBCOR/nasin-nanpa/releases~~ (I don't know if latest version will work).

+2. Convert nasin-nanpa-2.5.1.otf to [nasin-nanpa-2.5.1.ttf](https://www.mediafire.com/file/pj5nmp2io9y34qt/nasin-nanpa-2.5.1.ttf/file) (If you're not sure how, skip this step or click the link).

+3. Download [zFont 3](https://play.google.com/store/apps/details?id=com.htetznaing.zfont2&gl=US) from the Play Store. *(Other font changing apps such as [#mono_](https://xdaforums.com/t/app-mono_-flipfont-custom-ttf-installer-v2-1-for-samsung-oneui-1-2-3-no-root.4195613/) might work instead)*

+4. In the app, go to Downloads, press the + icon in the bottom right and add the font file (select "Add File").
+(If you didn't convert it, the app will prompt you to install another app and you can do it there if you need).

+5. Click on the font file and press Apply.

+6. The app will ask you for your Android version, choose "Auto".

+7. Follow the steps in the app, they vary depending on your phone, for me it involved installing a fake Samsung font.

+8. Once you're done you should now be able view sitelen pona in every app.

+> You should be able to read this: 󱥞󱤘󱤮󱤉󱥁

 ### Browser